Skip to main content

 The Li lab is interested in developing approaches to better use RNA-seq and splicing information to improve Mendelian disease characterization.

-Taft - Illumina/iHope
+Crawford - Illumina/iHope

-Contact: Dr. Ryan Taft at rtaft@illumina.com
+Contact: Dr. Ali Crawford at acrawford@illumina.com

 Quinlan - University of Utah